Need help immediately? Call 646-54-DRDEB

-I was going away for Pessach but she just told me to contact her when I returned.
+I was going away for a holiday but she just told me to contact her when I returned.
 I emailed her immediately when I got back – and I heard nothing.
 I waited almost a week with no answer.
-Finally I emailed her again and gave her my cell number, praising her show, and hoped I would hear from her.
+Finally I emailed her again and gave her my cell number, praising her show and saying I hoped I would hear from her.
 Indeed I got an odd response: It was an email with just a phone number in it.
 Where was the warmth of our initial contact?
 Had she lost interest?
 Should I feel rejected?
 How would you feel if this happened to you?

 Giving the benefit of the doubt requires figuring out positive explanations for this.
 Maybe she was super busy.
 Maybe my email got lost the first time.
 If you have a lot of trouble coming up with positive explanations, you can at least keep an open mind and go into the situation with curiosity.